linode/docs/docs/guides/networking/dns/configure-your-linode-for-reverse-dns/index.md

 modified_by:
   name: Linode
 published: 2015-07-09
-modified: 2019-11-21
+modified: 2021-05-18
-title: Configure Your Linode for Reverse DNS (rDNS)
+title: How To Configure Your Linode for Reverse DNS (rDNS)
+h1_title: Configure Your Linode for Reverse DNS (rDNS)
+enable_h1: true
 ---

 ![Configure Your Linode for Reverse DNS (rDNS)](configure-your-linode-reverse-dns.jpg)